acpascale/netzero_navigate/README.md

 		1. Realizes working version of least-cost transmission routing and costing process - discussed as an area for further work by PoPC.
 		2. For process details see Pascale, A, Jesse Jenkins.
 "Annex F: Integrated Transmission Line Mapping and Costing" (https://netzeroamerica.princeton.edu/img/NZA%20Annex%20F%20-%20HV%20Transmission.pdf)
 	2. Wu, Grace C., Ryan A. Jones, Emily Leslie, James H. Williams, Andrew Pascale, Erica Brand, Sophie S. Parker, et al. “Minimizing Habitat Conflicts in Meeting Net-Zero Energy Targets in the Western United States.”
 Proceedings of the National Academy of Sciences 120, no. 4 (January 24, 2023): e2204098120. https://doi.org/10.1073/pnas.2204098120.
-		1. Introduces more complex transmission routing surfaces, linking of mapped transmission costs to CPAs, and seperation of transmission siting process into two steps: a) routing step, b) costing step
+		1. Introduces more complex transmission routing surfaces, linking of mapped transmission costs to CPAs, and separation of transmission siting process into two steps: a) routing step, b) costing step
 	3. Patankar, Neha, Xiili Sarkela-Basset, Greg Schivley, Emily Leslie, and Jesse Jenkins.
 “Land Use Trade-Offs in Decarbonization of Electricity Generation in the American West.”
 Energy and Climate Change 4 (December 1, 2023): 100107. https://doi.org/10.1016/j.egycc.2023.100107.
 	4. Patankar, Neha, Xiili Sarkela-Basset, Greg Schivley, Emily Leslie, and Jesse Jenkins.
 “Corrigendum to ‘Land Use Trade-Offs in Decarbonization of Electricity Generation in the American West’ [Energy and Climate Change 4 (2023) 100107].”
 Energy and Climate Change, March 21, 2024, 100130. https://doi.org/10.1016/j.egycc.2024.100130.
 		1. Allows the use of only a single 'costing' surface for all transmission line types (designed and manually implemented by A Pascale)